Two storms leave 50 million under winter alert as travelers return from Thanksgiving

 Sunday, expected to be a historically busy day for US airlines, will see an anticipated 3.1 million passengers, according to Airlines for America, an airline trade organization.
 A record 31.6 million passengers were forecast to travel on US airlines during the Thanksgiving holiday period, up 3.7% from last year.

-But by early Sunday morning, more than 150 flights had been delayed, according to FlightAware.com.
+By Sunday mid-morning, 1,300 flights into or out of the United States had been delayed and almost 700 had been canceled, according to FlightAware.com.
 Travel impacts are expected to last through Monday, the weather service said.

 Delta Airlines announced weather waivers for 16 cities in the Upper Midwest on Saturday, and 22 cities in the Northeast for Sunday and Monday, including airports in Boston and the New York area.